sigasi/sigasi_insights/content/veresta/_index.md

 # Requirements

-## Java Runtime

-You will need to have a Java Runtime (JRE) installed in order to run Sigasi Veresta.

-- The Java runtime must be 64-bit.
-Make sure to use at least **JRE 11**
-- You can check your Java version with `java -version`

 ## License

 In order to use Sigasi Veresta you will need a license.
 The license can be configured by either: